axelker/Projet_2_DELIVWEB_OpenClassrooms/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Generate the doc

+Run `npm run compodoc:serve` to generate the documentation and see her on the `http://localhost:8080/`.

 ## Technologies
 - Angular
 - SCSS